Rubber Products Wholesale Trading License in Dubai

 Setup Costs and Steps at Dubai South Business Hub Free Zone

-Typical free zone trading licence fees at Dubai South range from AED 12,000 to AED 25,000 annually, depending on the chosen package, office type, and number of visa allocations required.
-This cost generally covers the licence fee, registration charges, and basic administrative services.
+Typical free zone trading license fees at Dubai South range from AED 12,000 to AED 25,000 annually, depending on the chosen package, office type, and number of visa allocations required.
+This cost generally covers the license fee, registration charges, and basic administrative services.

-There is no mandatory minimum share capital requirement for most free zone trading licences at Dubai South, making entry accessible for small and medium-sized enterprises as well as larger trading operations.
+There is no mandatory minimum share capital requirement for most free zone trading licenses at Dubai South, making entry accessible for small and medium-sized enterprises as well as larger trading operations.

 Key Setup Steps